.

 do justice to.idiom

-to treat adequately, fairly or with full appreciation (the subject is so complex that I cannot do justice to it in a short time)
+to treat adequately, fairly or with full appreciation (I really can't do justice to my family by having only a short one day holiday for us)

 justification.noun,.plural.justifications